AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Using macro arguments (see :ref:`Macro_arguments`).

   If an action uses one of the macro arguments defined in the previous section, GPS checks that the information is available.
-If not, it won't run any of the shell commands or external commands for that action.
+If not, it will not run any of the shell commands or external commands for that action.

-  For example, if you specified :file:`%F` as a parameter to a command, GPS checks there's a current file such as a currently selected file editor or a file node selected inside the :guilabel:`Project` view.
+  For example, if you specified :file:`%F` as a parameter to a command, GPS checks there is a current file such as a currently selected file editor or a file node selected inside the :guilabel:`Project` view.
-  This filtering is automatic: you don't have to do anything else.
+  This filtering is automatic: you do not have to do anything else.

   However, the current context may contain more information than you expect.
 For example, if a user clicks on a file name in the